patternfly-kotlin/patternfly-kotlin/README.md

     require("@patternfly/patternfly/patternfly-addons.css")
 ```

-Another option is to download or get PatternFly using a CDN provider like [jsDelivr](https://www.jsdelivr.com/package/npm/@patternfly/patternfly) and include the stylesheets directly in your HTML page:
+Another option is to download or get PatternFly using a CDN provider like [jsDelivr](https://www.jsdelivr.com/package/npm/@patternfly/patternfly) and include the stylesheets in your HTML page:

 ```html
 <!DOCTYPE html>